When are trace ideals finite?: Smallest trace ideals in dimension

 \section{Smallest trace ideals in dimension $\le 1$}

-By Theorem \ref{thm1}, we focus on the case of dimension $\le 1$.
+Due to Theorem \ref{thm1}, in what follows, we focus on the case of dimension $\le 1$.
 In this case, there exists the smallest trace ideal (excluding the zero ideal).
-As a corollary, we obtain a characterization of when the number of elements in $\Tr(R)$ is at most $3$ (Theorem \ref{aa3.3}).
+As a result, we obtain a characterization of when the number of elements in $\Tr(R)$ is at most $3$ (Theorem \ref{aa3.3}).

 \begin{lem} Let $(R, \fkm)$ be an Noetherian local ring of depth $0$.
 Then the socle $\Soc R=(0):_R \fkm$ of $R$ is a trace ideal, and every nonzero trace ideal in $R$ contains $\Soc R=(0):_R \fkm$. \end{lem}